kamermanpr/docker-survey/README.md

-# docker-survey-R3.5.1
+# docker-survey

-A dockerfile to create an image of an R environment based on R v3.5.1 that I find useful for analysing surveys with complex designs.
-The image allows you to configure `git` and specify your preferred RStudio theme from the get-go thanks to some scripts by [Derek Powell](http://www.derekmpowell.com/posts/2018/02/docker-tutorial-3/).
+A dockerfile to create an image of an R environment based on R v3.6.0 that I find useful for analysing surveys with complex designs.

 ----